dustinfast/PTC-Sim/README.md

 For a demonstration of all packages, enter `./demo.py` at the a terminal, then navigate to http://localhost/loco_sim

 **Command Line**
 The loco sim, broker, and BOS may all be run independently from the command line.
 Each contains a command line interface.
-Run each with `loco.py`, `/broker.py` and `bos.py`, then follow the prompts.
+Run each with `loco.py`, `/broker.py` and `bos.py` (type `help` at the prompt for assistance).

 ## Unsupported